rspeer/dominiate/README.md

 writing more code, I encourage you to fork the simulator and change it so that it does.

-The Minion is written in CoffeeScript-flavored node.js.
+Dominiate is written in CoffeeScript-flavored node.js.
 This means it runs inside a JavaScript interpreter, but uses a nicer syntax than JavaScript for defining both its code and its AI preferences.
 With some slight changes (which I haven't made yet), it should be able to run natively in a Web browser!